-Details of the number of Board meetings held during the reporting period and attendance by directors are set out in the Directors' Report in the Company's FY21 Annual Report.
+Details of the number of Board meetings held during the reporting period and attendance by Directors are set out in the Directors' Report in the Company's FY22 Annual Report.

-The Board Charters are available on the Company's website.
+The Board's Charter is available on the Company's website.